-23. Once all components of the integrated circuit design have been placed and routed, a physical design validation is typically performed at the very end of the design cycle.
-This ensures that all spatial constraints are satisfied for the traces and devices in each layer of an IC, that the die complies to all process rules, and that any additional required steps specific to manufacturability for a selected technology have been performed (e.g., metal utilization).

-24. Even after a physical design validation, the physical design may change for any one of a number of reasons, including but not limited to timing delays, performance, or functionality.
+- 23. Once all components of the integrated circuit design have been placed and routed, a physical design validation is typically performed at the very end of the design cycle.
+This ensures that all spatial constraints are satisfied for the traces and devices in each layer of an IC, that the die complies to all process rules, and that any additional required steps specific to manufacturability for a selected technology have been performed (e.g., metal utilization). - 24.
+Even after a physical design validation, the physical design may change for any one of a number of reasons, including but not limited to timing delays, performance, or functionality.
 In such instances, the various steps in the process flow will have to be redone to accommodate the changes in the physical design.
-This includes placement of dummy fill as well.

-25. As the pre-fill step confirms that parasitics of the baseline layout, pre-fill, do not degrade the performance of the integrated circuit, it is desirable that the fill likewise does not degrade performance.
-However, depending on its placement, dummy fill can also degrade the performance of the integrated circuit, which is undesirable.
-To minimize this, the design suites include timing-aware fill tools that minimize, if not prevent, any degradation to circuit performance caused by dummy fill insertion.
-These tools also incorporate details on fill density, greater than that of the underlying active interconnect feature.
+This includes placement of dummy fill as well. - 25.
+Once the fill routine is completed, the fill checks are done, and final verification is performed again (LVS, DRC).
+The fill checks are performed based on percentage requirement on a specified area in the layout. - 26.
+Once the layout database has been verified, it is sent for fabrication in the form of a GDSII database, which is the industry standard format for delivery of the chip database.
+As previously mentioned, fill is required to be included as part of the GDSII database.

+greater than that of the underlying active interconnect feature.
 Conversely, a "negative bias" or "negative deposition bias" is when the width of the protrusion in the dielectric is less than that of the underlying active interconnect feature.
 In either case, large density variations of the active interconnect features will typically result in interconnect that is insufficiently planarized during CMP, and thus, overpolishing of the dielectric that produces significant dishing.
 This is particularly detrimental in fabrication of multi-layer chips and packages.